pepopowitz/tdd-workshop/module-4/README.md

 # Module 4: Solving Problems Together - Conway's Game Of Life

+This module presents a more complicated problem to give you more TDD experience.
+We'll work through it in pairs.

 ## Background

 Conway's Game Of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970. [(Wikipedia)](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)